HansiMcKlaus/AudioSpectrumVisualizer/README.md

 ## Styles

-Currently only a white bar chart, however more will be added at a later date!
+Currently only a bar chart with adjustable colors for the bars and background, however more will be added at a later date!

 `-t, --test` Renders only a single frame for style testing.
 Default: False